Header (association football): Usage

 In general, a forward uses a header to score a goal, while a defender mostly uses a header to prevent the scoring of a goal by the opponent.
 When the ball is in the air, a header is often the best option because a player cannot make contact with the ball using their hands.

 Most header goals are scored as a result of a cross or a corner.
 In these situations, one attacking player passes the ball across the goal in the air, and another player (either standing, jumping or diving) strikes the ball towards the goal with their head.

 During a football match, a player might head the ball six to twelve times, on average.

-Footballers such as Santillana, Tim Cahill, Marco van Basten, Fernando Torres, Cristiano Ronaldo, Virgil van Dijk, Andy Carroll, Didier Drogba, Alvaro Morata, Harry Kane, Luuk de Jong, Olivier Giroud, Gareth Bale, Javier Hernandez, Sergio Ramos, Peter Crouch, Miroslav Klose, Giorgio Chiellini, Ali Daei, Abby Wambach and Joel Pohjanpalo are some examples of players who are known for the quality of their headers.
+Footballers such as Santillana, Tim Cahill, Fred Roberts, Mário Jardel, Cristiano Ronaldo, Virgil van Dijk, Jared Borgetti, Robert Lewandowski, Telmo Zarra, Dixie Dean, Luuk de Jong, Aleksandar Mitrović, Sándor Kocsis, Jan Koller, Ruud Geels, Pelé, Sergio Ramos, Hakan Şükür, Oliver Bierhoff, Kennet Andersson, Iván Zamorano, Christian Vieri, and Miroslav Klose are some examples of players who are known for the quality of their headers.